 The following case study has been developed based on LightCastle’s work with SNV-ACI on the IDSS project.

 In 2016, ACI Agribusiness, a business division of the Advanced Chemical Industries (ACI), envisioned a 36-month program titled ‘Intelligent Decision Support System (IDSS) for farmers’.
-The program is co-financed by ACI and Netherlands Space Office (NSO), and is implemented in partnership with SNV Netherlands Development Organization (Bangladesh office), Nelen and Schuurmanns (Netherlands), SarVision (Netherlands).
-ACI will also collaborate with the Department of Agricultural Extension (DAE) during field level implementation of the program.
+The program is co-financed by ACI and Netherlands Space Office (NSO) and is implemented in partnership with SNV Netherlands Development Organization (Bangladesh office), Nelen and Schuurmanns (Netherlands), SarVision (Netherlands).
+ACI will also collaborate with the Department of Agricultural Extension (DAE) during the field-level implementation of the program.

-The project is aimed to leverage geo-data to gather, target and disseminate relevant information to farmers when they need it, in a sustainable way.
-The ultimate vision being to positively affect the lives of 967,675 rice, potato and vegetable farmers.
+The project is aimed to leverage geo-data to gather, target, and disseminate relevant information to farmers when they need it, in a sustainable way.
+The ultimate vision is to positively affect the lives of 967,675 rice, potato, and vegetable farmers.
 For this project, ACI needed LightCastle’s expertise in developing a commercially viable business model for IDSS services.

-Modular models deal with specific information needs such as the need for market information, weather information or pest information.
+Modular models deal with specific information needs such as the need for market information, weather information, or pest information.
 Examples included Market Light (international) and E-Krishok (local).
-Integrated models on the other hand, deal with the whole value chain, with the actors supporting farmers from seed to sales; the best example being ITC, with E- Choupal in India.
-They sell seeds to farmers, provide them with information and buy the produce from them with bonuses for quality – minimizing risk and maximizing quality.
+Integrated models, on the other hand, deal with the whole value chain, with the actors supporting farmers from seed to sales; the best example being ITC, with E- Choupal in India.
+They sell seeds to farmers, provide them with information and buy the product from them with bonuses for quality – minimizing risk and maximizing quality.
 Platform models such as Esoko were also investigated.
-Ultimately, the modular model would be the most appropriate to start with, with possible rollout of the integrated model sometime in the future.
+Ultimately, the modular model would be the most appropriate to start with, with the possible rollout of the integrated model sometime in the future.

-Overall, farmer’s information need revolved around pest information/advisory, soil/fertilizer advisory and market and weather information.
-Information regarding pests consistently came out to be the most sought after information types.
+Overall, farmer’s information needs to be revolved around pest information/advisory, soil/fertilizer advisory, and market and weather information.
+Information regarding pests consistently came out to be the most sought-after information type.
 Moreover, farmers trusted the advice given by input retailers the most.
 So, retailers were evaluated to be a strong channel for information dissemination to farmers in the IDSS model.